PsyChiLin/PsyChiLin.github.io/_pages/publications.md

 - **Yu, C. L.**, Sheu, C. F., et al. (2017). “ggerp: An R Package for Graphical Explorations of Event-Related Potentials ”, presented as oral presentation in a symposium of 55th Annual Taiwan Psychology Association Meeting.
 - **Yu, C. L.**, Sheu, C. F., et al. (2016).
 “Using R to explore ERP data”, presented as oral presentation in a symposium of 46th annual meeting of the Society for Computers in Psychology (SCiP).
 - **Yu, C. L.**, et al. (2015).
 “Using false belief task to explore the effect of empathy situation on theory of mind function”, presented as a poster at the 37th Annual Cognitive Science Society Meeting.
-- Chu, C., **Yu, C. L.**, et al. (2015).
-“An Embodied Cognition Approach to Studying Emotional Words:The Impact of Positive Facial Experiences on Semantic Properties Judgment”, presented as a poster at the 37th Annual Cognitive Science Society Meeting.
-- Tsai Y. L.,**Yu, C. L.**, et al. (2015).
-“The differences of semantic features between Chinese concrete, abstract, and emotional concept”, presented as a poster at the 37th Annual Cognitive Science Society Meeting.
-- Chuang Y. Y., **Yu, C. L.**, et al. (2015) “An Embodied Cognition Approach to Studying the Impact of Negative Facial Experiences on Semantic Properties of Emotional Words”, presented as a poster at the 8th Annual Conference on Embodied and Situated Language Processing.
-- Chen S. C., Hu, J. F., Chuang Y. Y., Chu, C., & **Yu, C. L.** (2015).
-“Releasing Strength in Imagination Constructs Implicit Association of Simulated Action and Response Index”, presented as a poster at the 8th Annual Conference on Embodied and Situated Language Processing.